 Using Wood to Reduce Environmental Impact

-When it comes to sustainability in construction, new research points to the significant advantage wood has over comparable materials.
+When it comes to sustainability in construction, research points to the significant advantage wood has over comparable materials.
 Those include carbon emissions, effect on water quality and overall environmental impact when measured over the complete life cycle of the structural material.

 A separate study looking at the life cycle of building materials used in both cold and warm climates found that total life-cycle emissions for wood houses were lower than comparable houses of concrete (by 31 percent) or steel (by 26 percent), even before accounting for the amount of carbon stored in wood products.